-Cause Consequence Potential impacts Drier summers Drought ■ Changed community composition due to: Wildfire losses of perennials due to die back, especially in drought prone areas of the south-east (Rodwell et al 2007); expansion of drought tolerant ephemerals and re-colonisation by annuals with a persistent seed bank (Rodwell et al 2007); reduced growth of upright brome Bromopsis erecta; increasing dominance and possible range expansion of heath false brome Brachypodium pinnatum. ■ Continued northward expansion of Bromopsis erecta and Brachypodium pinnatum , although the rate may be limited by self-incompatibility in these species (Moser & Thompson, 2014). ■ Plants with underground storage organs may have a greater ability to survive droughts, as may deep rooted species.
-Shallow rooted species will be disadvantaged (Sternberg et al 1999). ■ A decline in the abundance and diversity of associated fungi communities and specialist mosses. ■ Damage to lower plant assemblages.
-Wetter winters Wetter conditions could lead to an increased dominance of grasses in the sward, due to increased competition, and a reduction in broad-leaved herbaceous species that characterise calcareous grasslands.
-In combination ■ Changes to farm economics driven by climate change could put existing grazing regimes at risk. ■ Possible loss or reduction in populations of species of more northern upland floristic elements (boreal montane, boreo- temperate) from northern limestone formations, e.g. limestone bedstraw Galium sterneri , dark red helleborine Epipactis atrorubens and the moss Tortella tortuosa . ■ A combination of increased temperature and increased nutrients from nitrogen deposition could result in a higher proportion of grasses and fewer broadleaved species, especially where drought is not expected (Carey 2013).
-Indeed Fridley et al (2016) have demonstrated that climate change mediated extension of the growing season favours more competitive, resource acquisitive species even in systems thought to be nutrient limited.
-This may result in competitive exclusion of slower growing species.
+Cause Consequence Potential impacts Drier summers Drought Changed community composition due to: losses of perennials due to die back, especially in drought prone areas of the south-east (Rodwell et al 2007); Wildfire expansion of drought tolerant ephemerals and re-colonization by annuals with a persistent seed bank (Rodwell et al 2007); reduced growth of upright brome Bromopsis erecta; increasing dominance and possible range expansion of heath false brome Brachypodium pinnatum.
+Plants with underground storage organs may have a greater ability to survive droughts, as may deep rooted species.
+Shallow rooted species will be disadvantaged (Sternberg et al. 1999).
+A decline in the abundance and diversity of associated fungi communities and specialist mosses.
+Damage to lower plant assemblages.
+Wetter winters Wetter conditions could lead to an increased dominance of grasses in the sward, due to increased competition, and a reduction in broad- leaved herbaceous species that characterise calcareous grasslands.
+In combination Changes to farm economics driven by climate change could put existing grazing regimes at risk.
+Possible loss or reduction in populations of species of more northern upland floristic elements (boreal montane, boreo- temperate) from northern limestone formations - eg limestone bedstraw Galium sterneri, dark red helleborine Epipactis atrorubens and the moss Tortella tortuosa'.
+A combination of increased temperature and increased nutrients from nitrogen deposition could result in a higher proportion of grasses and fewer broadleaved species, especially where drought is not expected (Carey 2013).